India's note withdrawal to improve liquidity, ease short-term rates - analysts

 The Reserve Bank of India on Friday said that it will start withdrawing 2,000-rupee notes from circulation, although they will remain legal tender.
 Customers holding these notes can deposit them or exchange them for smaller notes by Sept.30, 2023.

-Kotak Institutional Equities estimates that liquidity could improve by around 1 trillion rupees, depending on the behaviour of depositors, while QuantEco Research pegs the potential liquidity impact at 400 billion rupees to 1.1 trillion rupees.
+Kotak Institutional Equities estimates that liquidity could improve by around 1 trillion rupees, while QuantEco Research pegs the potential liquidity impact at 400 billion rupees to 1.1 trillion rupees.

 ICICI Securities Primary Dealership estimates the liquidity surplus could increase to 1.5-2 trillion rupees.

-India's banking system liquidity surplus has averaged above 600 billion rupees in May.
+India's banking system liquidity surplus has averaged around 600 billion rupees so far in May.

-Most economists expects the note withdrawal to be less disruptive for the economy than the 2016 demonetisation.
+Most economists expect the note withdrawal to be less disruptive for the economy than the 2016 demonetisation.

 IMPACT ON RATES